hanabi/hanabi.github.io/Reference.md

   - Alice clues red to Cathy, touching a red 1 as a *Play Clue*.
   - Bob knows that if he played his *First Finesse Position*, then Cathy would write a note of red 3 on the card (as a *Bluff*), which would be a *Lie*.
   - Bob knows that if he played his *Second Finesse Position*, then Cathy would write a note of red 5 on the card (as a *5 Color Ejection*), which would be a *Lie*.
-  - Bob blind-plays his *Third Finesse Position*, and it successfully plays as green 2.
+  - Bob blind-plays his *Third Finesse Position*.
+It is a blue 2 and it successfully plays.
   - Cathy knows that a *Discharge* has occurred from Alice's red clue.
-Thus, this must be an *Unknown Trash Discharge*, so Cathy's red card must be trash.
-Cathy marks her red card as red 1 (since that is the only possible trash red card) and discards it.
+This must be an *Unknown Trash Discharge*, so the focus of the clue must be trash.
+  - Cathy marks her red card as a red 1 (since that is the only possible trash red card) and discards it.
 - In summary:
   - For a *Trash Bluff*:
     - The empathy on the clued card **only** contains possibilities that are *Playable*, *Delayed Playable*, or trash.